Mild — Energy Is Dipping, Worth Watching

 - Insight that something is shifting before it becomes disabling

-- Self-awareness to take a screener voluntarily
+- Self-awareness to take a check-in voluntarily

 - Most daily functioning is still intact